sensu/sensu-docs/content/sensu-go/6.3/web-ui/bsm-module.md

 Click the business service name to view its events and other related details.
 You can also edit, silence, and delete the service from the detail page.

-To edit, add components to, or delete a business service, click the edit icon in the top-right corner of the service's tile.
+To edit, add components to, or delete a business service, click the kebab icon in the top-right corner of the service's tile.

 ## View and manage service components

 After you add a service component to a business service, it will be listed on the business service tile in the web UI Services page until you delete it.
-To edit or delete a service component, click the edit icon to the right of the component name in the list.
+To edit or delete a service component, click the kebab icon to the right of the component name in the list.

 Click the service component name to view its events and other related details.
 You can also edit, silence, and delete the component from the detail page.